 This web page contains the logs of the second leg of a 25 day singlehanded sailing trip with S/Y Thetis in the Eastern Greek Aegean and in the Northern Dodechanese.
 This leg took 11 days and originated from Emborio, Kalymnos.
 The places visited are: Leros (Xerocambos, Vromolithos, Alindas, Partheni), Archangelos, Lipsi (Papandria, Platys Yialos) and Marathi.
 At the end of this leg Thetis was hauled out for the year at the Agmar Marine Shipyard in Partheni, Leros.

 Friday September 26, 2008, Day 15

 I ran the genset for about ¾ of an hour to replenish the batteries.
 I then checked the weather.
 Now the forecasts have been revised.
-They still predict northerly winds but these are not to exceed 5 on the Beaufort Scale.
+They still predicted northerly winds but these are not to exceed 5 on the Beaufort Scale.
 I decided to follow up on my plan and sail to Xerocambos.

 I cast off at 0940.
 The wind was light 2-5 knots NE.
 We motored slowly while running the water-maker.
 After 5.9 M we arrived in Xerocambos, Leros [37° 06.5' N 26° 52.2' E] at 1100.
 There were several free mooring belonging to the Aloni restaurant and I tied Thetis to one of them.
 As the day was getting hot, I jumped in the water to cool off and then I put up the tent.

 Near Thetis was the S/Y Gordian Knot belonging to my British friends Mike and Nikola.
 They keep her in the winter in Partheni and in the summer here in Xerocambos as they now have a flat here.
 I swam ashore and inquired about them in Aloni.
-Yes, they are here but away for the morning.
+Yes, they were here but away for the morning.
 Later they came aboard Gordian Knot.
 I swam over and we had a nice chat.
 We agreed to meet tonight for dinner.
 Once more, my plans for cooking aboard had to be postponed.